 This need-based program is designed to recruit and retain a diverse student body.
 Degree students in all academic divisions and programs of The New School are automatically considered as long as they are U.S. citizens or permanent residents and have filed the FAFSA.
 Need-based scholarships are also available and awarded depending on a student's demonstrated financial need.
 Need is determined on the basis of the FAFSA (for U.S. citizens and eligible permanent residents) or the International Student Scholarship Application.
 Need-based financial aid may come in the form of federal and/or state loans, grants, and work study.

 Thanks to the generosity of philanthropic organizations, The New School is able to offer several donor scholarships.
 Application deadlines for some of these awards change each year and are announced to students by email.
 The application process for the Osher, Jacobson, and Kersner scholarships is now open until Monday, June 3, 2019.
 Links to the guidelines and application appear below.
 Prospective students who want to apply for these scholarships should email email@example.com or call 212.229.5150 or 800.292.3040 for assistance.

-Targets undergraduate women 25 and older who are returning to finish their degrees after a hiatus from a previous school.
+Targets undergraduate students 25 and older who are returning to finish their degrees after a hiatus from a previous school.
 Community college transfer students are welcome to apply.
-Application instructions for the fall 2015-spring 2016 academic year are available now.
-The deadline to apply is May 15.
+Application instructions for the fall 2018-spring 2019 academic year will be posted on this page in March.

 Targets undergraduate students whose educational and career interests are in the performing arts.
-Application instructions for the fall 2015-spring 2016 academic year are available now.
-The deadline to apply is May 15.
+Application instructions for the fall 2018-spring 2019 academic year will be posted on this page in March.

 Office of Undergraduate Admission